VinnyOhri/Wikipedia-Search-Engine/README.md

          print(someddict[3])                                # print int(), thus 0

 In SAX parser nodes are the tags.
 We parse tag by TAG.
 Here tags are events.
 It follows stack like data structure.
 File handler will be called again and again.
 It has 3 elements - startElement, characters and endElement.
 We have overwrite these 3 functions.
 We are using ‘utf-8’ encoding for title.
-UTF-8: can represent all characters
-1 byte: Standard ASCII
-2 bytes: Arabic, Hebrew, most European scripts (most notably excluding Georgian) 3 bytes: BMP
-4 bytes: All Unicode characters
-We have buffer for each title tag ,text tag ,id tag.

 TITLE PROCESSING